coderefinery/handsonscicomp/source/coderefinery.rst

 ============

-`CodeRefinery <https://coderefinery.org>`__ is a course on tools needed to do efficient programming/software development, with a focus on researchers.
+`CodeRefinery <https://coderefinery.org>`__ is a course on tools needed to do efficient research software development.
 In-person and online courses are occasionally offered, however, all material + videos are available online.
 This page collects this material for self-study purposes.